Phytochemistry & Compounds

 All products are developed exclusively by Canna-Pet® in our US-based laboratories.
 Our raw materials and end-products are repeatedly HPLC tested to ensure quality and consistency in all stages of production.

-Maximizing Bioavailability & Absorption
+Cannabinoid Bioavailability & Absorption

 When traditional foods, supplements or treats digest in the stomach: